erodrigufer/papayaChat/README.md

 * `make uninstall` will shutdown any running papayachat daemon and **un-install** it and any files related to both the client and the server
 * To **upgrade** to a newer version:
 	1. Get the release you want to upgrade
-	2. `make install-server` it will un-install you current server executables, chat logs and config files, and install the version from the local repo.
+	2. `make install-server` will un-install you current server executables, chat logs and config files, and install the version from the local repo.

-### Front-end
+### Client
-Step by step guide to install
+Step by step guide to install the client:
+1. `make install-client`
+	- This command installs the client executable at `~/bin/papayachat` so that afterwards by simply typing `papayachat` in your terminal, the chat client should be executed.
+	- A configuration file for the client is also installed at `~/.papayachat/client.config`.
+2. Change the client's configuration file (`~/.papayachat/client.config`) to suit your needs
+	- You should change the default **username** and **key**.
+And specify the **port** and **IP address** of the server running the service you want to connect to.
+	- You should get the key from the person administrating the papayachat server before trying to connect to the service.
+Otherwise, the authentication will fail (check [the section about installing the server](back-end-(server/daemon)) to learn more about how to create a key).

+### Further remarks
+* If you have done everything right so far, reboot your terminal to definitely be able to see the papayachat executable in your _path_.
+After that, you should be able to start the client simply by running the command `papayachat` in your terminal.
+* `make uninstall` will shutdown any running papayachat daemon and **un-install** it and any files related to both the client and the server
+* To **upgrade** to a newer version:
+	1. Get the release you want to upgrade
+	2. `make install-client` will un-install you current client executable and config file, and install the version from the local repo.

 ### Stopping the back end daemon
 In order to stop a, possibly, long-running instance of the back-end daemon: